Questions & Answers

 These are units built by developers and managed by the student letting companies and sold by agents as investments.
 However, they have high management costs and service charges, come with shorter leases and cannot be sold to anyone other than an investor.
 This is the biggest issue as you cannot exit the investment unless you find another investor.
 Thus, the market value does not rise.
 Typically, these are sold by aggressive sales agents and we have had many customers who have contacted us wanting to exit such investments.
 They are also likely to be affected by changes in education policy (e.g. rise in fees; thus, depressing demand).
 However, there may be some units which offer good value for money.
 It is best to buy from an existing investor who wishes to exit– not directly from the developer.

 Apartments are popular in city centres; they are leasehold units so may have high service charges for common facilities.
+The new leases can vary and the service charges and ground rents can increase at 5 year intervals.
 Net rental yields are much lower than terraced houses.
 Over the past 10 years, many flats were built and these were sold by developers at high prices.
 Thus, there may be limited capital growth as prices are already too high.
 Off-plan or under-construction property is especially risky.

 Yes.
 When purchasing the investment properties, the reservation agreement clearly lays out the terms.
 Funds are held in client accounts (where, legally, funds belong to the customer) and your solicitor ensures registration is completed under your name at the UK Land Registry after exchange of contracts and full payment.
 All of the Solicitors recommended and used in the purchase process are full regulated members of the UK Law Society.

 Q- Does a UK property purchase give me any automatic visa or residency rights?